Raising a Compassionate Daughter in today’s world of Cyber-space is quite the challenge.

 While mean girls who prey upon the less popular have always existed; today cyber bullying is vicious and it’s leading to teen suicide in alarming rates.
 This is something that needs to be combated early.
 We need to teach our daughters to be better.

-Together we can Change the Standard for Social Media
+Together we can Change the Standards of Social Media

 While social media is still a relatively new concept to my generation- kids today are growing up with direct access to all of their peers.
-We are just beginning to understand the overall arching impact this will have on our children.
+We are just beginning to understand the overall impact this will have on our children long term.

 We all do it… slip into that ‘mean girl’ mentality when we feel insecure or threatened.
 It’s easy enough to pick someone else apart in an effort to feel better about ourselves.
 ‘Insecurity breeds hostility and contempt.'(3)